 - Now you can install the new driver from the USB stick.
 Insert the USB stick into desktop or laptop, and open the driver setup from the flash drive.

 Those are a few fixes for error 1068 that will restore your net connection.
 If you still can’t connect, the error might be hardware related.
-You can verify the device status in Device Manager by right-clicking the adapter card, selecting Properties and the General tab.
+You can verify the device status in Device Manager by right-clicking the adapter card.
+Then select Properties and the General tab.